 - Food for expedition days (excludes meals in town locations)

 - Coaching on moving water

-- Includes free introduction to Moving Water day course with our coaches at Matlock- Derbyshire UK on 9th March 2018
+- Includes free introduction to Moving Water day course with our coaches at Matlock- Derbyshire UK

 The trip will include time to visit the Robin McBride Museum, Diamond Tooth Gerties and Jack London's Cabin- expenses for those clients interested will be borne by the client (entrance/food etc).

 As people will travel to this expedition from all over the globe you will need to make your own travel arrangements to get to Whitehorse airport, we will collect you there.
 For those travelling from the UK we will make a flight recommendation for you.